Dialogram/dialo_back_doc/source/includes/_documents.md

 #### Query Parameters
 ``
-{\n
+{
-  "name" : "newName",\n
+  "name" : "newName",
-	"description": "Now we have a nice description, and the file is public",\n "public" : "true"\n
+	"description": "Now we have a nice description, and the file is public", "public" : "true"
-}\n
+}
 ``

 <aside class="success">